siam-biswas/Transfiguration/README.md

 Transfiguration comes with some cool custom layouts for UICollectionView.
 If you already have experience working with UICollectionView , then you must know that how hard it is to represent dynamic sizeable views with it.
 Now with these custom layouts and a default sizing configuration provided by Transfiguration, working with Collections will be much easy and fun.
+Checkout the Example files for the demostration of custom layouts.

 | Layouts                                                            |
 | --------------------------------------------------- |